ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setLiveWatershed*

-Sets the LiveWatershed feature ON or OFF, enabling or disabling project-specific watershed rules for live content, if applicable.
-This function allows users to control whether watershed restrictions are applied during live content playback, ensuring compliance with project-specific guidelines.
+Enables or disables the live watershed setting, which helps manage content accessibility based on predefined viewing restrictions.
+This feature is particularly useful for ensuring that live content adheres to user-defined guidelines, such as age-appropriate viewing.

 ### Related Functions
-[getLiveWatershed](#getLiveWatershed) : Retrieves the current status of the LiveWatershed setting.
+[getLiveWatershed](#getLiveWatershed) : Retrieves the current status of the live watershed setting.

 ### Events